-- Total number of students enrolled in teacher preparation programs, all specialization, in academic year 2003-2004 = 141 - 2.
-Number of students in supervised student teaching in academic year 2003-2004 = 46 - 3.
+- 1. Total number of students enrolled in teacher preparation programs, all specialization, in academic year 2004-2005 = 161 - 2.
+Number of students in supervised student teaching in academic year 2004-2005 = 59 - 3.
 Number of faculty members who supervised student teachers:

-- · Part-time faculty in professional education not otherwise employed by the institution . . . . .
-2
+- Part-time faculty in professional education not otherwise employed by the institution 2

-- Note: This is not a true ratio, since as noted in no. 4 above, no faculty members are exclusively supervisors; they teach other courses. - 6.
-The average number of student teaching hours per week required = 40 - 7.
+- 6. The average number of student teaching hours per week required = 40 - 7.
 The total number of weeks of supervised student teaching required = 15 - 8.
-Average total number of hours required in student teaching = 600 - 9.
-Accreditation: National Council for Accreditation of Teacher Education and the State of North Carolina - 10.
+Average total number of hours required in student teaching = 600

+9. Accreditation: National Council for Accreditation of Teacher Education and the State of North Carolina 10.
 Low Performing Designation: No

-For further information about programs in the Education Department at Mars Hill College, go to www.mhc.edu or contact the Chair of the Education Department, Mars Hill College, PO Box 370, Mars Hill, NC 28754
+For further information about programs in the Education Department at Mars Hill College, go to www.mhc.edu or contact the Chair of the Education Department, Mars Hill College, PO Box 6684, Mars Hill, NC 28754